treydenklein/Comprehensive_Supply_Chain_Analysis/README.md

 **Sales Performance:** The teams with the highest mean sales are not necessarily the most consistent.
 For example, Team 12 has a high mean (99,411.25), but also a high standard deviation and variance, indicating large swings in performance.

-**Consistency:** Team with low standard deviations and variance (Teams 28, 2, and 18) are likely more reliable in terms of their sales output.
+**Consistency:** Teams with low standard deviations and variance (Teams 28, 2, and 18) are likely more reliable in terms of their sales output.

 **Improvement Opportunities:** Teams with high variability might benefit from analysis to understand why their sales fluctuate so much.
 Addressing these issues could help improve consistency and overall performance.